MicrosoftDocs/Viva/Teams-insights/viva-insights-stay-connected.md

 ---

-# Use the Microsoft Viva Insights Stay connected app
+# Use the Microsoft Viva Insights Stay connected feature

 Insights in the **Stay connected** tab help you stay connected with your collaborators and improve your productivity.